Digital Markets Act: Rationale

 In December 2020, the European Commission released a legislative proposal that intends to protect consumer welfare and to restore a level playing field in the European Union's digital market.
 At the moment, the economy is being driven to a large extent by the activities conducted through online platforms.
 A small number of online platforms have come to play a crucial role in the lives of millions of individuals and companies.
 They intermediate a significant portion of transactions between consumers and businesses, leading to extreme dependencies of many businesses on these important platforms.

 In the table below, it can be observed that EU digital markets face a high level of concentration, with companies such as Google or Facebook controlling almost the entirety of a specific market segment.
-In the past, some examples have shown that innovation can, at times, reshuffle market power and facilitate the entry for potential competitors.
-For instance, Facebook replaced MySpace, Google outcompeted AltaVista, and MSN Messenger was overtaken as the main communication platform used on the internet.
-However, while the dominant position of MySpace or of AltaVista have only lasted for a few years, it seems that Google or Facebook managed to entrench their dominant position in time.
-In the digital economy jargon, these companies are defined as digital intermediation platforms and are at the core of online economic activities.
-Thus, platforms link and facilitate interactions between economic agents’ groups from different sides of the markets (typically consumers or end-users with business-users).

-As acknowledged by Alexandre de Streel, professor of European law at the University of Namur and specialist in EU competition law, some digital platforms, the GAFAM in particular, may also have a gatekeeper function.
 The term gatekeeper refers to the ability of intermediary platforms to act as the main "bottleneck" to a large number of market participants, that are not reachable elsewhere.
 Behind this development are market forces that encompass (1) important economies of scale on the supply side; (2) strong direct and indirect network effects on the demand-side; (3) data-driven competitive advantage; (4) high rate of innovation; and (5) development of conglomerates that structure entire ecosystems.
 In addition, the combination of these elements can lead to market dynamics that follow the "winner-takes-most" scenarios.